cabforum/forum/SMCWG-charter.md

-The authorized scope of the SMCWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of S/MIME certificates by third-party CAs under a publicly trusted root.
+The authorized scope of the SMCWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of S/MIME certificates by CAs under a publicly trusted root.

-The primary deliverable shall be scoped as follows:
+The S/MIME Baseline Requirements shall be scoped as follows:

-- Verification of control over email addresses
+- Verification of control over email addresses;
+- Identity validation for natural persons and legal entities, in the context of S/MIME certificates;
-- Key management and certificate lifecycle (subject to coordination with other Forum CWGs to ensure consistency and avoid redundancy)
+- Key management and certificate lifecycle (subject to coordination with other Forum CWGs to ensure consistency and avoid redundancy);
-- Certificate profiles for S/MIME certificates and Issuing CA certificates (including the appropriateness of extensions and when those extensions should be present)
+- Certificate profiles for S/MIME certificates and Issuing CA certificates (including the appropriateness of extensions and when those extensions should be present);
 - CA operational practices, physical/logical security, etc.

-In addition to the primary deliverable, the SMCWG MAY also address:
-- Identity validation for natural persons and legal entities, in the context of S/MIME certificates

-Deliverables of the SMCWG SHALL be constrained to those certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) or that are technically capable of such issuance.
+Deliverables of the SMCWG SHALL be constrained to certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) EKU or that are technically capable of such issuance.

 ### 2. Charter Expiration